-Colocation providers have to satisfy a lot of potentially conflicting demands, including providing service to their customers, maintaining the value of that service, and keeping costs under control.
+Colocation providers have to satisfy a lot of potentially conflicting data center management demands, including providing service to their customers, maintaining the value of that service, and keeping costs under control.

 A big part of this balancing act is reducing energy.
 This is a win-win proposition as it cuts costs, while also increasing the value provided by the colo because of its measurable contribution in the battle to reduce emissions.